 Brown bears are one of eight species of bears.
-There are numerus subspecies to each species, however, including the grizzly bear.
+There are numerous subspecies to each species, however, including the grizzly bear.
 The largest of all bear species, and one of the largest land mammals in North America, is the polar bear (Ursus maritimus).
 Male polar bears typically weigh between 770-1,540 pounds!
-The largest subspecies of brown bear is the Kodiak bear which typically weighs 660-1,320 pounds!
+The largest subspecies of brown bears is the Kodiak bear which typically weighs 660-1,320 pounds!
 The smallest bear species is the sun bear which typically weighs between 55 and 143 pounds.

 How do grizzly bears get so big?

 Grizzly bears achieve their largest sizes when preparing for hibernation.
 Bears typically hibernate in dens, hollowed trees, and holes they dig in the ground.
 To learn more about hibernation and where bears hibernate, click here.
-Hibernation is when an animal enters a state of dormancy that slows their metabolic rate.
-During winter, when food is scarce, grizzly bears hibernate so they can subsist off resources they accumulate and consume before winter comes.
+Hibernation is when an animal enters a state of dormancy that slows its metabolic rate.
+During winter, when food is scarce, grizzly bears hibernate so they can subsist on resources they accumulate and consume before winter comes.
 The slow metabolic rate associated with hibernation means that the bear is expending less energy by breathing slower, having a lower heart rate, and having a lower body temperature.
 The time before hibernation is characterized by hyperphagia, which means excessive eating.
-During this time, a grizzly bear size can increase by 400 pounds!
+During this time, a grizzly bear’s size can increase by 400 pounds!

 Grizzly bears are large in general for many evolutionary reasons.
 One interesting phenomenon in evolutionary biology pertaining to size is known as Bergmann’s rule.
 Bergmann’s rule states that species and subspecies that inhabit colder environments will be larger than subspecies that inhabit warmer environments.
-This is because larger and rounder animals have a better surface area to volume ratio, which is advantageous for conserving heat.
+This is because larger and rounder animals have a better surface-area-to-volume ratio, which is advantageous for conserving heat.
 For example, the grizzly bear, which inhabits northern environments, is much larger than the sun bear which inhabits the hotter clime of southeastern Asia.

 What is the largest grizzly bear ever recorded?

 The largest grizzly bear ever recorded was actually not alive when discovered.
-It’s measurements were determined by a skull found by a taxidermist in 1976.
-In 2014, a second largest grizzly skull was recorded from a hunter who shot a bear with a skull measuring 27 and 6/16th inches in length.
+Its measurements were determined by a skull found by a taxidermist in 1976.
+In 2014, the second largest grizzly skull was recorded from a hunter who shot a bear with a skull measuring 27 and 6/16th inches in length.
 Since the bears are so large and often skinned where shot, there aren’t normally weight measurements taken of these giants.

 So, how much did the heaviest grizzly bear weigh?
 The most frequently cited giant grizzly weighed about 1,200 pounds.

 That figure will vary from what you might read across the Internet.
 There is a common tale of a U.S. forest service worker who shot a massive grizzly that weighed 1,600 pounds.
 Various reports will even claim the bear was a man-eater and was brought down with a pistol.
 Unfortunately, these reports are fabrications of an actual hunt that shot a bear that measured 10 feet 6 inches from head-to-toe and may have weighed up to 1,200 pounds.
-That’s still a very large bear, but it’s a far cry from the 1,600 pound claim.
+That’s still a very large bear, but it’s a far cry from the 1,600-pound claim.